-In the months since the hurricanes hit we have delivered aid across six countries, tailoring our response to best support different communities.
+In the year since the hurricanes hit, we have delivered aid across six countries, tailoring our response to best support different communities.

 Below image: A ShelterBox Tent at night on the island of Barbuda.